 Once restoration of Michael was completed in 2011 a few volunteers were keen to see action on Railway Queen, and commenced restoration on the tender.
 In December 2013 a deposit was paid on a new boiler from TRS Boilermakers, and at their October 2016 meeting the Trustees decided finally to work towards steaming Railway Queen.

 The new boiler arrived on site in June 2017 and was steamed for the first time in December 2017.
-We anticipate that the locomotive will enter active service at the RMR during summer 2018.
-It is being panted bright green, one of the many liveries which it carried at the Belle Vue Railway.
+Railway Queen returned to active service at Rhyl in July 2018, for the first time since 1989.